 AURORA BOREALIS TOUR

-I recommend at least 2 nights in Fairbanks to increase your chance to see the Aurora Borealis, if you have 3-nights, even better!
+I recommend reserving at least 2 nights of your Alaska Itinerary in Fairbanks to increase your chance to see the Aurora Borealis, if you have 3-nights, even better!
 I also recommend, at least the first night, to book a tour with the local experts so you can learn about the right conditions to see the lights.
 Plus, they will help you to adjust the right settings on your camera to capture the best shots.

 You can check the Aurora tour prices and availability here!